marioloera/terraform101/commands_to_use.md

 * creates .terraform.lock.hcl with list all the providers
 * creates .terraform dir with the providers

+## terraform init -upgrade
+The -upgrade flag will upgrade all providers to the latest version consistent within the version constraints previously established in your configuration.

 # terraform plan

 # terraform apply